Hasbara: Hamas is ISIS

 "Hamas is ISIS" was first asserted by Benjamin Netanyahu near the end of the 2014 Gaza War.
 Some Israeli journalists criticized and mocked the comparison.
 Netanyahu was particularly criticised for including real ISIS propaganda in his social media posts promoting the analogy, including photos of James Foley from an ISIS beheading video.

 In a 2014 speech at the United Nations, Netanyahu said, "Hamas is ISIS and ISIS is Hamas".
 In reference to this, the head of the Department of Political Science at Hebron University said it was "dangerous" to conflate Hamas and ISIS.
 Israeli journalists argued that Hamas resembles the Irgun and Lehi more closely than it does ISIS.

 In the first days of the Israeli invasion of the Gaza Strip in October 2023, The Jerusalem Post quoted Netanyahu saying: "They are savages.
 Hamas is ISIS".
 The article then highlighted some alleged similarities in the groups' influences identified by Harel Chorev of the Moshe Dayan Center for Middle Eastern Studies at Tel Aviv University.
 During the first week of Israeli bombing of Gaza, Netanyahu included this assertion in a public addresses in the United States made alongside Secretary Antony Blinken.
 Netanyahu said, "Hamas is ISIS, and just as ISIS was crushed, so too will Hamas be crushed."
 In October 2023, he used the analogy to suggest there was a global coalition resembling that of the war against the Islamic State.

 International military experts and mainstream international media pointed out major differences, particularly relating to nationalism, Shia Islam, Christianity, democracy, and destruction of cultural heritage.
 ISIS wants a purely theocratic system of government without any element of democracy, and violently attacks Christians, whereas Hamas participated in the 2006 Palestinian legislative election and the Hamas-led electoral list that won the election included a Palestinian Christian running for the Christian reserved seat in Gaza City.
 Talal Abu Zarifa, a leader from the DFLP (a secular faction allied with Hamas), said Israel was using the comparison to "justify its annihilation of Palestinian people and bloodshed".
 Some commentators pointed out some commonalities, such as that both are on the list of designated terrorist groups in the United States and United Kingdom, but still stressed the groups' very different ideological goals.
 Only a few pro-government Israeli sources agreed that Hamas and ISIS are comparable.

 ISIS itself has a history of skillful social media use, including hijacking hashtags.
-The hashtag "#TheWestIsNext" began to trend in October 2023, signifying that Hamas's enemy was not only the State of Israel, and that Israel was actually fighting to protect the entire Western world.
-However, Hamas is a localized Palestinian nationalist group with distinctly different goals and strategies than those of international terror groups such as ISIS and al-Qaeda.
+The hashtag "#TheWestIsNext" began to trend in October 2023, signifying that Hamas's enemy was not only the State of Israel and that Israel was actually fighting to protect the entire Western world.
+But Hamas is a localized Palestinian nationalist group with distinctly different goals and strategies than those of international terror groups such as ISIS and al-Qaeda.